 The project is being implemented with the support of GITEC Consult GmbH and works closely with research institutes in Peru, Germany and other European countries.

 ProAmbiente II builds on the experience and results gained with its predecessor project, which improved the conditions for efficient environmental and forest management.

-The environmental permit agency SENACE has been operational since December 2015 and, in the 2 years since its establishment, has already approved 17 detailed environmental impact assessments for major projects with an estimated investment volume of almost 4.3 billion USD.
+SENACE has been operational since December 2015 and, in the two years since its establishment, has already approved 17 detailed environmental impact assessments for major projects with an estimated investment volume of almost 4.3 billion USD.
 The projects’ environmental impacts are assessed against stringent technical criteria in order to ensure that the proposed investment schemes are environmentally and socially sustainable.

-With the application of the new guidelines issued by the Ministry of Economy and Finance and MINAM, public investment in conserving biodiversity in the three priority regions has increased by 155 per cent.
+With the application of the new guidelines issued by the MEF and MINAM, public investment in conserving biodiversity in three regions has increased by 155 per cent.
 Public and private investment in biodiversity research, innovation and technological development has increased by 91 per cent in the past three years.
-New funding programmes, including CONCYTEC’s ValCio initiative, support research projects and business ideas that promote the sustainable use of biodiversity.
+New funding programmes, including CONCYTEC’s ValBio initiative, support research projects and business ideas that promote the sustainable use of biodiversity.
 Peru has access to additional international funding thanks to its accreditation with the Green Climate Fund.